-For many rockhounds – both experts and beginners alike – Oregon is the place to be.
+For many rockhounds – both experts and beginners alike – agate hunting in Florence is the place to be.
 For agate hunters specifically, the Oregon Coast is perfect.
 There is such an abundance of agates that even the pea gravel used in children’s playgrounds is full of it.
 The other wonderful thing about agate hunting is that you do not need to be a rock expert to have a ton of fun with this kind of treasure hunt.

 What is an Agate?

 Agates are stones that are translucent to semi-transparent.
 More often than not, agates have bands that are visible when the stone is held up to the light.
 The agates without the bands are often translucent and are plume-shaped.

 Many agates will form in areas where there is, or has been, volcanic activity, and where there are waters that are rich in dissolved silica that flow through igneous rocks.
 This makes the Central Oregon Coast a prime location for agate hunting because of the number of independent volcanic landforms in the area.

 When the water is highly concentrated with dissolved silica, a gel can form in the cavities of the igneous rock forms.
 Over time, the gel will crystallize and form microcrystalline quartz, and as layers of the gel crystallize, an agate forms.